If an armed forces injury has set you back, we'll help you move forward

 Historically, it was difficult to claim compensation for some injuries sustained while serving in the military.
 Recent legislation has made it easier for many to receive compensation for their injuries.
-The Armed Forces Compensation Scheme processed 21,500 successful claims between in 2019/20, and awarded £79.9 million in compensation.
+The Armed Forces Compensation Scheme processed 6,377 successful claims between in 2019/20, and awarded £79.9 million in compensation.

 Can you claim compensation?

 If you have been injured when serving in the armed forces, the process for claiming compensation differs from that of a normal personal injury claim.